 The original flotilla, named the Global Geospace Science (GGS) campaign, was composed of the Polar spacecraft observing Earth’s magnetosphere in high latitudes, Equator-S making equatorial magnetospheric measurements, and the Japanese Geotail patrolling the elongated magnetotail — the long ribbon of magnetosphere that trails behind Earth, away from the sun.
 The original GGS program was rapidly extended with additional missions to form the International Solar Terrestrial Program, or ISTP.

 With its mandate to watch the frontlines, Wind was sent into orbit around what’s called a Lagrangian point, a point that experiences balanced gravity from both the sun and Earth.
-Wind took up residence in an elliptical orbit around the first Langrangian point (L1), lying between Earth and the sun, some 932,000 miles away from Earth.
+Wind took up residence in an elliptical orbit around the first Langrangian point (L1), lying between Earth and the sun, some 932,000 miles (1,500,000 kilometers) away from Earth.
 While several satellites have since been in a similar orbit, Wind was only the second spacecraft ever to orbit L1.

 In 1997, another solar wind monitor joined the L1 neighborhood.
 The Advanced Composition Explorer, or ACE, was designed both to measure properties of the incoming solar wind, and to give scientists advanced notice of larger, more intense eruptions from the sun, such as coronal mass ejections, or CMEs.
 At their worst, CMEs can compress the magnetosphere so severely that satellites suddenly find themselves outside that protective bubble, exposed to harsh solar radiation.
 The compression can also set off vibrations in the magnetosphere that can induce electrical surges in power grids on Earth.